woodyk/optimus/README.md

 ### Overview
 - Indexes network traffic to Elasticsearch.
-- Data ready for tools such as Kibana.
+- Visualize your data with tools such as Kibana or Grafana.
 - Enriches your traffic data with reverse DNS, HTTP headers, GeoIP, and MAC vendor details.
 - Capable of live traffic sampling or importing of pcaps.
 - Simple web API for processing pcap data.
 Only supports JSON output at the moment.